KilliBruhh/turfElectron-Documentation/documentation_Lab3.md

 ## Description
 - I made a turf application to control and view how many drinks you have bought
 - It uses a form on the home page to fill it in, and you can view your turfs on the seconds page.
 I am planning to add a settings page zhere you can change it into dark mode but i have not completeted that at the time of writing
+- THe settings tab is empty.
+I wanted to use this to do some extra work but did not get there

 ## Intro
 - For My GUI i used the tabs templated from ionic
 - I reused some code of my 2nd lab but I redit andchanged some parts
   - Like a new form and a added code for an overview page
+- I have 2 IPC function.
+1 for validation and 1 for opening a new webpage
+- the nodJS does not work i got an error on startup and did not find a sollution (tried to use fileSystem from NodeJs)

 ## Steps Followed